 - the quality or disposition of receiving and treating guests and strangers in a warm, friendly, generous way.

-Warm, friendly, and generous is the opposite of selfishness.
+Being warm, friendly, and generous is the opposite of selfishness.

 It’s putting someone else above you.
-If you’re wrapped up in a Narcigesis view of God, Jesus and the scriptures, you won’t be going above and beyond for others and if you do, it’s probably not for the right reasons.
+If you’re wrapped up in a Narcigesis view of God, Jesus, and the scriptures, you won’t be going above and beyond for others and if you do, it’s probably not for the right reasons.

-People sucked into a Narcigesis view often do things for the glory of others.
+People sucked into a narcigesis view often do things for the glory of others.
 They claim to offer hospitality, service, etc. for the good of others and to serve the Kingdom but then will tell all their friends, post on social media, etc. in order to obtain praise and worship from others.

 Are you Mary or Martha?